Windows 11 Bloatware Removal: Official Method in 25H2

 • Xbox Gaming App – Xbox gaming platform and social features

-• Xbox Gaming Overlay – In-game overlay and capture tools
+• Xbox Gaming Overlay – In-game overlay and capture tools (see also: how to remove Xbox Game Bar)

 • Xbox Identity Provider – Xbox authentication services